jabree00/cyberProjects/tutorials/json.md

     "nicknames": ["Bri", "An", "B-Man"]<br />
 }<br />

-Notice that a JSON file starts with a { and ends with a }.
+Notice that the JSON file starts with a { and ends with a }.
+This data would be stored in a file with a .json file extension....A file with a .js file extension is for JavaScript, so don't try to abbreviate.

 <h2>Tips/Tricks</h2>
 Be aware that an array can contain objects and an object can contain any data type - including objects.
 When we start to nest objects and arrays into other data types, the file can become much more complex in format...so just beware.